 You may no longer use the double-category method for figuring your average basis.
 If you were using that method for shares acquired before April 1, 2011 and you sell, exchange, or otherwise dispose of those shares on or after April 1, 2011, you must figure the average basis of those shares by averaging together all identical shares in the account on April 1, 2011, without regard for the holding period.

 If you wish to use the average basis to figure the gain on the sale of mutual fund shares, you must elect to do so.
 To choose the election, there are two separate processes for making the election for average basis method for covered and noncovered securities.
 See Publication 550, Investment Income and Expenses (Including Capital Gains and Losses) for information on how to make these elections.

 A mutual fund is a regulated investment company that pools funds of investors allowing them to take advantage of a diversity of investments and professional asset management.

 You own shares in the mutual fund but the fund owns capital assets, such as shares of stock, corporate bonds, government obligations, etc. One of the ways the fund makes money for you is to sell these assets at a gain.

 If the mutual fund held the capital asset for more than one year, the nature of the income is capital gain, and the mutual fund passes it on to you as a capital gain distribution.
-Form 1099-DIV, Dividends and Distributions, distinguishes this from other types of income, such as ordinary dividends.
+These capital gain distributions are usually paid to you or credited to your mutual fund account, and are considered income to you.
+Form 1099-DIV, Dividends and Distributions distinguishes capital gain distributions from other types of income, such as ordinary dividends.